WHY GREEN MONDAY?

 Small changes in your diet make a big difference!

-- The United Nations Food and Agriculture Organization found that animal agriculture creates more greenhouse gases worldwide than the entire transportation sector - that’s more than all planes, trains, cars, and ships combined!
+Animal agriculture creates more greenhouse gases worldwide than the entire transportation sector - that’s more than all planes, trains, cars, and ships combined!

-- A recent study by Oxford University found that cutting meat and dairy products from your diet can reduce your carbon footprint by 73%.
+Cutting meat and dairy products from your diet can reduce your carbon footprint by 73%.

 Eating more plant-based foods is one of the most effective ways to save water.